abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ```
 byte Frequency { get; set; }
 ```
-Get or set the frequency of the output pin square-wave.
+Get or set the frequency of the output pin square wave.
 Options are: 1 = 1Hz, 2 = 4.096KHz, 3 = 8.192KHz, 4 = 32.768KHz

 ```
 bool Output { get; set; }
 ```
-Enable or disable the square-wave output on the SQW pin.
+Enable or disable the square wave output on the SQW pin.
-Set output as true of false.
+Set output as true or false.
 Gets output state as true or false.

 ## Usage

-To use the RTC Pi library in your code you must first import the library dll:
+To use the RTC Pi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the rtc class:
+Next, you must initialise the rtc class:
 ```
 ABElectronicsUK.RTCPi rtc = new ABElectronicsUK.RTCPi();
 ```
-Next we need to connect to the device and wait for the connection
+Next, we need to connect to the device and wait for the connection
 ```
 rtc.Connect();

 while (!rtc.IsConnected)
 {
 }
 ```
-You can set the date and time from the RTC chip to be the 25th December 2015 at 6 AM with:
+You can set the date and time from the RTC chip to be the 25th of December 2015 at 6 AM with:
 ```
 DateTime newdate = new DateTime(2015, 12, 25, 06, 00, 00);
 rtc.Date = newdate;